Frequently asked questions

 The guide below outlines characteristics of the most commonly encountered snakes in Queensland.
 This information should only be used as a general guide and should not be relied upon to provide positive snake identification.
 Never approach snakes and never assume that they are non-venomous.

 See snake identification for pictures and information about these and other snakes that live near you.
-Find out what snakes occur in your area using the Wildlife online database to create a species list of wildlife (including snakes) that have been recorded in your area.
+Find out what snakes occur in your area by requesting a species list of wildlife (including snakes) that have been recorded in your area.

 For further information about snakes visit the Queensland Museum website, your local library or buy one of the guides to snakes or reptiles in your area.